 Phuket lies off Thailand’s west coast in the Andaman Sea.
+It is one of the most sought after destinations for South African travellers and flights to Phuket are in high demand.
 The largest of all Thailand’s islands, Phuket has an interesting history with friendly vibrant people and with its crystal clear waters, golden beaches, mountains and lush green rain forests, it’s little wonder that millions are drawn to this island paradise.
 Besides the sheer natural beauty of Phuket there are temples, museums, markets, shopping malls, cabaret, festivals, exclusive seaside resorts, nightclubs, bars and great eateries to indulge in.

 High season is from November to April with early November still experiencing rainfall and the North East wind when west facing beaches are best as they’re sheltered.
 This is when flights to Phuket will be at their peak.
 Travel, hotel and shopping rates increase along with visitors but it’s still not overcrowded although traffic does get congested.
 With improved sea conditions, the scuba diving season unofficially opens.
 December has lots of sunny days with short light showers as the rainy season ends with an increase in visitors for New Year Eve’s celebrations.
 The busiest month for tourists is January with low rainfall and humidity, clear blue skies and calm seas including much busier streets and the highest prices for accommodation.
 The hot period approaches during March with April being the hottest month with fewer visitors and accommodation prices somewhat lower, also generally the last month for stable sea conditions with diving visibility deteriorating and increased rainfall towards the latter part of the month.